swetanjal/Lennard-Jones-System/README.md

     python3 structure_factor.py ../outputs/argon_coordinates.pdb

-## Description of files generated:
+## Description of files generated in outputs:

 1. argon_coordinates.pdb : A PDB file containing the coordinates of trajectory of all N atoms.
 2. argon_velocities.pdb : A PDB file containing the velocity trajectories of all N atoms.